All municipal offices have re-opened to the public. Visitors are required to:

 The State of New Jersey has established a website that lists and details all executive orders.
 To view the site click here https://nj.gov/infobank/eo/056murphy/approved/eo_archive.html

 If you are feeling ill and you are concerned that you or a loved one may have contracted Coronavirus/COVID-19, the CDC recommends that you call your doctor for guidance on medical screening.
-It is important NOT to go directly to the hospital for testing - or you will be turned away.
 If you do not have a primary care physician, call the CDC Coronavirus/COVID-19 Hotline at (800) 962-1253 or (800) 222-1222 for screening information.
 For more information on what to do in the event of illness visit https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html

 Testing Locations - Middlesex County Health Department is the lead health agency for COVID-19 testing.
 Testing information, including sites and available sessions, can be found on the County website at http://www.middlesexcountynj.gov/Government/Departments/PSH/Pages/COVID-19--Testing.aspx